uofajillian/edx-documentation/en_us/xblock/source/anatomy/python.rst

   the same for all users.

 * ``voted`` has the scope ``Scope.user_state``.
-This indicates that the data in this field applies to the block and to the specific user.
+This indicates that the data in this field applies to the XBlock and to the specific user.

 For more information, see :ref:`XBlock Fields`.